stefancyliax/CarND-Extended-Kalman-Filter-Project/README.md

 Because of the characteristics of RADAR and LIDAR sensor data I had to use standard Kalman filter equations as well as Extended Kalman Filter equations.

 ### Basic principle
 The basic working principle of a Kalman filter is to track the state of an object using state and the uncertainty of this state.
+Then, at some point, a new sensor measurement arrives, again with a certain uncertainty.

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+To update our state with the new measurement, we first do a prediction of what the state should be like at the given point in time.
+Then we weigth the prediction and the sensor measurement by their distinct uncertaincy.
+If the measurement is very uncertain, the predicted state is weighted higher and vise versa.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)